grip-on-software/monetdb-import/Database_structure.md

     -   **type** - VARCHAR(1): The type of change made to the file.
 This may be 'M' (Modified), 'A' (Added), 'D' (Deleted) or 'R' (Replaced, Git only indicator for moved or copied files).
+    -   **size** - INT: The byte size of the file or the changes.
+The semantic meaning differs between version control system, namely whether it includes the diff or if it is the new file size.

 -   **tag**: Release tags specified in the repository.